We are here for you, and we will do all we can to get you the care you need as soon as possible.

 Unfortunately we may not be able to give you a clear idea of how long you will wait.
 We realise that this may be very frustrating and disappointing.

 We are carefully prioritising all of our patients.
-This means we assess the impact of any delay you are experiencing and care is prioritised for patients at the greatest risk.
+We assess the impact of any delays and care is prioritised for patients at the greatest risk.

-The national My Planned Care platform aims to give helpful advice for people who are waiting for treatment, to help them manage their condition while they wait.
+The national My Planned Care (Cambridge) (opens in a new tab) platform aims to give advice while you wait for treatment.
+This can help you manage your condition while you wait.

 The wait time information shared is the average waiting time for the specialty.